ivma1-nhs/eligibility-signposting-api/infrastructure/stacks/bootstrap/README.md

 ## Prerequisites

 - **Terraform Installed**: Ensure Terraform is installed locally (see project prerequisites).
 - **AWS Admin Role**: Access to an admin role for the AWS account where Terraform changes will be applied.
+You need to have credentials set up to run this locally.
 - **Environment-Specific Variables**: A `tfvars` file must exist for the environment in `infrastructure/stacks/_shared/tfvars`.

 ---